Marcelo Morales: New York Red Bulls

 On 6 February 2025, New York Red Bulls signed Morales for an undisclosed fee on a deal until 2028.
 Morales initially was sent to reserve side New York Red Bulls II to help him regain his form after a long absence due to injury.
 On 4 June 2025, he scored his first goal of the season in a 5–2 victory over Crown Legacy FC.

+Universidad de Chile (loan)

+On 28 January 2026, Morales returned to Universidad de Chile on a one-year loan with an option to buy.

 International career

 In December 2021, he represented Chile U20 at the friendly tournament Copa Rául Coloma Rivas, playing three matches, and at the friendly match versus Peru U20 on 12 July 2022.
 In 2023, he made two appearances in the South American U20 Championship.

 He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.

 Morales received his first call-up to the Chile senior team for the 2026 FIFA World Cup qualification matches against Brazil and Colombia in October 2024.
 He made his debut in the first match on 10 October.